ufal/npfl138/exam/questions.md

   activation functions), show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick), and write down the loss.
 [10]

+#### Questions@:, Lecture 12 Questions
+- Write down the min-max formulation of generative adversarial network (GAN) objective.
+Then describe what loss is actually used for training the generator in order to avoid vanishing gradients at the beginning of the training.
+[5]

+- Write down the training algorithm of generative adversarial networks (GAN), including the losses minimized by the discriminator and the generator.
+Be sure to use the version of generator loss which avoids vanishing gradients at the beginning of the training.
+[10]

+- Explain how the class label is used when training a conditional generative adversarial network (CGAN).
+[5]

+- Illustrate that alternating SGD steps are not guaranteed to converge for a min-max problem.
+[5]

+Flow Matching questions will be added later.